ADavidBailey/Practice-Bidding-Scenarios/Documents/BridgeWinnersAnnouncement.md

 When you're ready to bid, you should sit in the South seat.
 You should seat your partner or a Robot in the North seat.
 You may seat Robots in the East/West seats; it's your choice; but, keep in mind that some scenarios require the opponents to bid.
 Then, open the BBOalert Shortcuts tab and click on a bidding scenario that you want to practice.

 When you're seated at the table, you can use the Undo button.
 I often like to try a different bidding approach -- this lets you do that.
-Before you click the Redeal button, just click Undo and bid the it another way.
+Before you click the Redeal button, just click Undo and bid the hand another way.
 (The Robots won't fuss at you.)
-If you've already clicked Redeal and want to go back to the previous board, you can go the the BBO History, select the board, then click the 'hamburger' (☰) in the upper right, and click Export/Upload deal to table.
+If you've already clicked Redeal and want to go back to the previous board, go to the BBO History, select the board, then click the 'hamburger' (☰) in the upper right, and click Export/Upload deal to table.

 ### BBO Helper -- Double-Dummy, Par, and Par Contracts